 SNHU SkillsFirst: Building Your Resume & Cover Letter

 Your professional story begins with creating your resume and cover letter.
-Creating these ever important documents can feel daunting, but not to fear!
-SNHU offers you a free tool called SkillsFirst to create the ideal resume and cover letter!
+Creating these important documents can feel daunting, but SNHU offers you a free tool called SkillsFirst to create the ideal resume and cover letter!
+But it doesn’t stop there—SkillsFirst has even more features to offer that include capitalizing on your skills, assessing your career readiness, preparing for your interview, and optimizing your professional documents with SkillsFirst AI—browse the resources below to learn more!

 resume guide: the basics